-Cheese of the Month clubs be gone: Subscription service models have entered the modern-day marketplace, and they’re here to stay.
-The eCommerce subscription service model is estimated by McKinsey to be a $12–$15 billion industry.
+Subscription offerings in the 2020s go way beyond just magazines and wine-of-the-month clubs.
+Today, subscription service models have entered the modern marketplace and are shaking up the way we sell.
+The eCommerce subscription service model is estimated by McKinsey to be a $12–$15 billion industry globally.
 According to Zuora, more than 70% of adults across 12 countries have purchased subscription services.
-In fact, the same research found that subscription business revenue is growing at a rate five times faster than S&P 500 revenues and U.S. retail sales.
+In fact, the same research found that subscription business revenue is growing at a rate five times faster than traditional retail sales.

 You may be wondering if you should jump on this growing trend with some subscription business ideas of your own.
 Before you can cash in, you’ll need to have a clear plan and strategy.